dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 # Origins of  Relational Theory

 Relations are a key concept in mathematics, representing how different elements from one set are connected to elements of another set.
 When two sets are of elements are related to each other, this forms a *second-order* or *binary* relation.
-Higher orders are also possible: third, fourth, and n-th order relations.
+Higher orders are also possible: third, fourth, and $n^{th}$ order relations.

 If you are conversant in Set Theory, then an $n^{th}$ order relation is formally defined as a subset of a Cartesian product of $n$ sets.
+Many useful operations can be modeled as operations on such relations.

 Imagine two sets: one set representing clinics and another representing animal species.
 A relation between these two sets would indicate, for example, which clinics treat which species.